-With the rapid development of biometric recognition technology, biometrics is highly adopted in our daily life.
-We unlock our mobile phone using fingerprint, and verify our bank transaction with face recognition.
-Biometrics has been applied for physical access control more than ever.
-Besides access cards, fingerprints, vein recognition, and facial recognition, are also often used to open the doors right now.
+The rapid development of biometric recognition technology has led to biometrics being highly adopted in our daily life.
+We unlock mobile phones using fingerprints and verify bank transactions with face recognition.
+Biometrics are also being used in physical access control more than ever, with fingerprints, vein recognition and facial recognition being used to open doors, for example, as well as access cards.

 Biometrics to improve convenience